12 March 2017

 Sources/Additional Reading for Part 1

 This tale wasn’t intended to be a travelogue of all the places I visited on my tour.
 I’ve skipped a lot.
 If you want scenic details, read my plays.
-Or try Richard Roe’s book, which doesn’t mention my name, but doesn’t need to if you have a functioning intellect.
+Or try Richard Roe’s book, which doesn’t mention my name but otherwise serves well.
 The title could use some work.